cheminfo/openchemlib-js/Documentation.md

 ## Depictor options

-The options are all boolean and the all default to `false`.
+The options are all boolean and they default to `false`.

 - inflateToMaxAVBL
 - inflateToHighResAVBL